Code-Institute-Submissions/milestone-project-162/README.md

 - Deploy your project.
 (as described by https://support.zyte.com/)

 This is what i did.
-The configuration is on auto, that means that the repository will get updated if i push something from the connected GitPod dev area.
+The configuration is on auto, which means that the repository will get updated if i push something from the connected GitPod dev area.
 The site is now live at https://annakovesdi.github.io/milestone-project-2/

 <h2>Credits</h2>

-While starting to try to tackle Javascript i recreated two youtube tutorials in its entierty.
+While starting to try to tackle Javascript i recreated two youtube tutorials in their entirety.
 These tutorials are:
 - **Memory Card Game - JavaScript Tutorial** (https://www.youtube.com/watch?v=ZniVgo8U7ek&t=4s) by FreeCodeCamp.org

 and

 - **How To Code A Card Game In Plain JavaScript - Spooky Halloween Edition** (https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=2637s) by PortEXE

-I relied heavily on these recources to write my code.
-I am sure a lot of the logic of the tutorials is completely integrated in my project.
+I relied heavily on these resources to write my code.
+I am sure a lot of the logic of the tutorials is completely integrated into my project.
 I watched them so often, i can recite them in my sleep.
 It was very hard to get a hang of Javascript for me but i have to say that i really start to "get" it, finally, and am planning to practice A LOT.
-Towards the end, the code was flowing, and i could solve issues by myself (i got help of tutors before that).
+Towards the end, the code was flowing, and i could solve issues by myself (i got the help of tutors before that).
 >The memory card game tutorials were my beacon the darkness, my lighthouse in a stormy sea, my refuge from a desperate stackoverflow wormhole.
 I can not credit them enough for helping me forward and making this game.

 To get a hang of the subject i did:
-- The entire Javascript coding chaper of FreeCodeCamp
+- The entire Javascript coding chapter of FreeCodeCamp
-- and deep dived into their video tutorial (https://www.youtube.com/watch?v=PkZNo7MFNFg)
+- and deep-dived into their video tutorial (https://www.youtube.com/watch?v=PkZNo7MFNFg)
 - read the book "A smarter way to learn Javascript" by Mark Myers

 I have to credit all of these for finally getting there, where i needed to be in my understanding of this language.

 <h3>GIFs and pictures</h3>

-Credit of the gifs goes to GIPHY.
+The credit for the gifs goes to GIPHY.
 - Woman Legs GIF for "seconds" overlay
 - Black And White Brooks GIF for "lost" overlay
 - Oh Dita Take Me Now GIF for "victory" overlay

-Credit of the drawn images on the cards goes to *AnnaliseArt* on Pixabay.com
+The credit of the drawn images on the cards goes to *AnnaliseArt* on Pixabay.com